sakibahammed/Just-an-Ordinary-project/README.md

 #  XMLHttpRequest

     An XMLHttpRequest (XHR) is an API provided by web browsers that allows web developers to send HTTP requests and receive HTTP response.

+    in more easy way ,